starletcleaning/starletcleaning.github.io/README.md

 # Starlet Cleaning Management App

 We are currently building a free and open source application that will help cleaning companies from all of the world manage their infrastructure - from time management and scheduling to invoicing.
-Please visit our website for more information.
+Please visit our [official website](https://www.starletcleaning.co.uk) for more information.

 ## About Starlet Cleaning